CopterExpress/clover/docs/en/uart.md

 sudo systemctl disable hciuart.service
 ```

-## Default image configuration
+## Default configuration

-In image CLEVER, we initially disabled Mini UART and the Bluetooth module.
+In the [Clover image](image.md), we initially disabled Mini UART and the Bluetooth module.

 Bugs
 ----